opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. cpp:function:: void meanStdDev(InputArray mtx, OutputArray mean, OutputArray stddev, InputArray mask=noArray())

-    Calculates mean and standard deviation of array elements.
+    Calculates a mean and standard deviation of array elements.

     :param mtx: Source array that should have from 1 to 4 channels so that the results can be stored in  :cpp:func:`Scalar` 's.